wp-plugins/twfeed/readme.txt

 == Description ==

-Integrates a Twitter RSS feed into your blog.
-Comes widget ready or by adding get_twFeed("username",num_posts); directly in a template file.

 * Basic plugin, early development stage.
 * Displays tweets in a unordered list so output can be styled with CSS.
 * Tweet links are opened in a new window or tab.